kr0lik/laravel-dto-to-swagger/README.md

 ```
 $ php artisan swagger:generate
 ```
-This command will generate a swagger.yaml file with the Swagger documentation.
+This command will generate a swagger.yaml file according with the Swagger documentation.

 ## Example